corei8/flask-start-guide/README.md

 ```

 This procedure is quite important and you will have to do this many times throughout your project.
 Everytime you have to rebuild your databases or add a new one, you have to rebuild.
 If you are having issues with data not being in a database, then this is the first thing you should check.

+## Larger Applications

+You will want to make your project a package, which will make your life easier as the project gets larger.